steversig/wiser-heating-skill/README.md

 * "hey Mycroft advance heat|heating lounge"
 * "hey Mycroft advance heat|heating house"
 * "hey Mycroft reset heat|heating lounge"
-* "hey Mycroft boost lounge" will add 2 degress for 30 mins
+* "hey Mycroft boost lounge" - will add 2 degress for 30 mins
-* "hey Mycroft boost lounge to 21" will boost to 21 degrees for 30 mins
+* "hey Mycroft boost lounge to 21" - will boost to 21 degrees for 30 mins
-* "hey Mycroft boost lounge to 21 for 20" will boost to 21 degrees for 20 mins
+* "hey Mycroft boost lounge to 21 for 20" - will boost to 21 degrees for 20 mins
-* "hey Mycroft set away mode"
+* "hey Mycroft set away mode" - sets away mode on and a default temperature of 7 degrees
-* "hey Mycroft set away mode to 7"
+* "hey Mycroft set away mode to 8" - sets away mode on and a temperature of 8 degrees
-* "hey Mycroft I'm home"
+* "hey Mycroft I'm home" - clears away mode

 ## Credits
 SteveR